wp-plugins/simple-links/readme.txt

 === Plugin Name ===
 Contributors: Mat Lipe
 Donate link: http://lipeimagination.info/contact/
-Tags: menus, sidebar menu, heirchy
-Requires at least: 3.1
+Tags: menus, sidebar menu, heirchy, category menu, pages menu Requires at least: 3.1
 Tested up to: 3.3.1
-Stable tag: 2.1
+Stable tag: 3.0
-Version: 2.1
+Version: 3.0

 == Description ==

-Creates a widget that can be dragged into a sidebar which automatically generates a menu based on the parent/child relationship of the pages.
+Creates a widget that automatically generates a menu based on the parent/child relationship of pages. of the pages.
 When on a top level page, it displays a menu of the all of the top level pages and a menu of all of the pages that are children of the current page.
 Keeps the sidebar menu clean and usable.

+As of Version 3.0 it also creates a widget that does the same functionality for Categories as well.

 Has the ability to exclude page from the menu.
 As of 2.0 it also allows for display of all the child pages always.
-You may also select the level of pages to display with this option
+You may also select the level of pages to display with this option.